mairakhan5/mairakhan5/README.md

 - 👋 Hi, I’m @mairakhan5
 - 👀 I’m interested in Genetic Epidemiology
-- 🌱 I’m currently learning Colocalization
+- 🌱 I’m currently learning genetic analyses of population based studies
 - 💞️ I’m looking to collaborate on sex specific genetic differences in chronic disease risk.
-- 📫 How to reach me - khanmaira598@gmail.com
+- 📫 How to reach me - maira.khan@ndph.ox.ac.uk | maira.khan@lmh.ox.ac.uk

 <!---
 mairakhan5/mairakhan5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.